open-traffic-generator/ac4-workshop/lab-06/README.md

 ![alt text](../Docs/images/lab-06/lab6-13.png)

-- Then click on **Applications** to add activate all applications of the mix.
+- Then click on **Applications** to activate all applications of the mix.

 ![alt text](../Docs/images/lab-06/lab6-14.png)